Undecidability of the Spectral Gap (full version): Introduction

-\begin{theorem}[Algorithmic undecidability of the spectral gap] We construct explicitly a dimension $d$, $d^2\times d^2$ matrices $A,B,C,D$ and a rational number $\beta$ so that \begin{enumerate} \item $A$ is Hermitian and with coefficients in $\Z+\beta \Z+ \frac{\beta}{\sqrt{2}}\Z$, \item $B,C$ have integer coefficients, \item $D$ is Hermitian and with coefficients in $\{0,1,\beta\}$. \end{enumerate} For each natural number $n$, define:
+\begin{theorem}[Main theorem] For any given universal Turing Machine UTM, we can construct explicitly a dimension $d$, $d^2\times d^2$ matrices $A,A',B,C,D,D'$ a $d\times d$ diagonal projector $\Pi$ and a rational number $\beta$ which can be as small as desired, with the following properties: \begin{enumerate} \item $A$ is diagonal with entries in $\Z$. \item $A'$ is Hermitian with entries in $ \Z+ \frac{1}{\sqrt{2}}\Z$, \item $B,C$ have integer entries, \item $D$ is diagonal with entries in $\Z$, \item $D'$ is hermitian with entries in $\Z$. \end{enumerate} For each natural number $n$, define: